arduino/help-center-content/content/Hardware Support/Alvik/Update-firmware-and-libraries-for-Arduino-Alvik.md

 1. Go to the [Arduino Alvik Updater](https://alvikupdate.arduino.cc/)

-1. Turn on your Alvik robot and connect the NanoESP32 to your Computer with a USB-C cable.
+1. Turn on your Alvik robot and connect the Nano ESP32 to your Computer with a USB-C cable.

 1. Click on the 'Connect' button.